A walk through the almond orchard inspires a call for change and a gathering of new ways filled with hope and peace.

 Crimson hearts burst, petals fall

 Blood-stained earth now awash

 in honey-scented snow

 We, the people, pawns played like pieces on a chessboard.
 How long will we listen to judges who sit behind mahogany desks?
 White wigs making mandates they themselves are not required to abide by.
 Leaders hide behind security guards, sending young boys and girls into war, while helicopters wait at the door, ready to carry their sons and daughters away from danger.
-Clergy who whip their congregations, breaking backs with words and laws laced with poisonous guilt.
+Clergy elders who whip their congregations, breaking backs with words and laws laced with poisonous guilt.
 While paedophiles run rampant, through pews, without disgrace, just a slap on the hand, a kiss on the face.

 Corporate oligarchs playing with money made from people’s suffering; sugar barons, billionaire bankers, water bottlers, space invaders, big pharma, vaccine makers, propaganda creators, tax trickers, with no responsibility to we the people.